 GENERAL RULES AND CONDITIONS

 - Entries will be divided into two categories: Conceptual and Advanced.
 Both categories are assigned the same challenge.
-But, each category has it own set of entry requirements for the design presentation.
+But each category has its own set of entry requirements for the design presentation.

 - Eligible students must select one category for their entry.
 Students will be evaluated based on that category’s presentation criteria and judging score sheet.